- on Thursday, 03 June 2010 16:25

 Accountability measure (AM): AMs are fishery management rules that prevent annual catch limits from being exceeded (i.e. prevent overfishing) and make corrections when fishing goes over the annual catch limit.
 They are mandated by the 2006 reauthorization of the nation’s fisheries law, the Magnuson-Stevens Act.
-AMs can be implemented during the fishing season to keep fishing within established catch limits (e.g. closure of specific areas, reduction in fishing effort) or after the season to mitigate or correct any overages that may occur (e.g. reduce annual catch limit by overage the following season).
+AMs can be implemented during the fishing season to keep the overall catch within the established limits (e.g. closure of specific areas, reduction in fishing effort) or after the season to mitigate or correct any overages that occurred (e.g. reduce annual catch limit by overage the following season).

-Amendment: An updating of a Fishery Management Plan.
+Amendment: An update to a Fishery Management Plan.
 Amendments are prepared by a fishery management council with participation and input from various stakeholders, including the fishing industry, government agencies and the environmental community.

 Annual catch limit (ACL): The amount of a particular fish species, stock or stock complex that can be caught in a given year (usually measured in weight).
-The reauthorized Magnuson-Stevens Act requires that managers implement annual catch limits on all managed fish stocks, based on recommendations of their scientific advisors, in order to end overfishing in U.S. waters by 2011.
+The reauthorized Magnuson-Stevens Act requires that managers implement annual catch limits on most managed fish stocks, based on recommendations of their scientific advisors, in order to prevent and end overfishing in U.S. waters.

 Atlantic herring: Small fish found in the ocean off the east coast of North America, from Labrador (Canada) to North Carolina.
 They are close cousins of alewife and blueback herring, American shad and Atlantic menhaden.
 Herring are food for a variety of ocean predators including bluefin tuna, cod, whales and dolphins.
 The U.S. Atlantic herring fishery is managed by federal and state agencies.

 Buffer zone: In general, buffer zones offer a protective barrier between an area of industrial activity and an area judged to be ecologically sensitive - such as buffer zones that protect wetlands.
 The Herring Alliance has advocated for fisheries buffer zones that protect sensitive near-shore areas from industrial herring fishing.
-A buffer zone was established in 2007, technically referred to as the Purse Seine/Fixed Gear Only Area, to exclude the most destructive herring fishing gear from the near-shore waters of the Gulf of Maine during key summer months.
-This seasonal buffer zone is roughly the size of Massachusetts and excludes midwater trawling, reducing bycatch and leaving more herring as food for whales and other ocean wildlife from June 1 through September 30 each year.
+A buffer zone was established in 2007, technically referred to as the Purse Seine/Fixed Gear Only Area, to exclude the most destructive herring fishing gear June 1 through September 30 each year.
+This seasonal buffer zone excludes midwater trawling from an area the size of Massachusetts, reducing bycatch and leaving more herring as food for whales and other ocean wildlife.

 Bycatch cap: A limit on the amount of bycatch that can be caught in a particular fishery.
-A bycatch cap requires changes to fishing that must occur when is the cap is reached, e.g. fishing in certain areas must stop when the bycatch cap is reached.
+If a cap is reached, an area or the entire fishery is closed to additional fishing for the remainder of the year.

 Fishing closed area: An area of the ocean where certain fishing gear is prohibited or an area that is entirely closed to fishing during specific times of the year.
 Fishery closures protect fish habitat to reduce fishing-induced mortality and to allow fish reproduce and grow.

-Federal fishery observer: Field technicians or biologists, trained by the NOAA Fisheries Service, to monitor and record information on fishing activity, including fishing effort, estimates on total fish caught (including discards) and interactions with marine mammals and seabirds.
-This information is used to inform stock assessments and management decision-making.
+Federal fishery observer: Field technicians or biologists, trained by the NOAA Fisheries Service, to monitor and record information on all fishing activity: fishing effort, estimates on total fish caught (including discards) and interactions with marine mammals and seabirds.
+This information is used to inform stock assessments, enforce catch limits and caps, and inform management decisions.

 Fish stock: A geographic management unit for a portion of a fish population usually defined by a particular migration pattern, specific spawning grounds or because it is fished in a specific area.
 Single species are sometimes managed as several stocks based on biology, fishery activities, management practicalities or some combination of these.
 For example, Atlantic cod is currently managed as the Gulf of Maine cod stock and Georges Bank cod stock.
 Within these stock areas there may be distinct sub-populations.